j0057/aoc2018/README.md

 _"After fifty billion (50000000000) generations, what is the sum of the numbers of all pots which contain a plant?_" – visualisation based on `print()`, and add 499999999000 to every grown plant position on iteration #1000.

+## Day 13: Mine Cart Madness

+_"To help prevent crashes, you'd like to know the location of the first crash."_ – parsed the text into a `defaultdict` (again) with a complex number for the coordinate as key, and the grid (without carts) as the value.
+Also parse the carts into a dictionary with a complex number as the key, and a tuple of (direction vector, next turn), both as complex numbers.
+This made it really ease to code the main loop.

+_"What is the location of the last cart at the end of the first tick where it is the only cart left?"_– I think it's a bug to clear the crash site at the beginning of each iteration, but the bug would only manifest if three carts crash in the same tick.